lllnnll/xtrem-craft-workshop/docs/solution/11-example-mapping.md

 Then I get 10 EUR
 ```

-### Bank can convert his pivot currency to the exchange rate
+### Bank can convert his pivot currency to the exchange rate by multiplying
 ```gherkin
 Given a bank with pivot currency EUR
     And exhange rate to USD equals to 1.2